PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 {{< figure src="HEAD_1.drawio.svg" title="Current state to last commit" lightbox="true" >}}

-The command `git log` shows your repository's history, i.e., commit messages, the unique SHA1 identifiers, committer's name, and email address.
+The command `git log` shows your repository's history, i.e., commit messages, commit IDs, committer's names, and email addresses.
+And, `git log -2` will only show these information for the two last commits.

 To navigate your history, you can use

-- relative references: to checkout the nth of `HEAD` use `HEAD~n`, for example for the second child `git checkout HEAD~2`.
+- relative references: to checkout the second generation ancestor of `HEAD` use `HEAD~2`.

-- absolute references: using the unique SHA1 identifier, `git checkout 291bb0`
+- absolute references: using the commit IT, `git checkout 291bb0` (first characters are enough)
 - to return to the last state of your repository, `git checkout master`.

 {{< figure src="HEAD_3.drawio.svg" title="`git checkout HEAD~2`" lightbox="true" >}}